canjs/canjs/index.md

 #### Truthy

-When the value is non-falsey object but not a list, it is considered truthy and will be used as the context for a single rendering of the block.
+[Truthy sections](http://donejs.com/docs.html#!Sections) match when the value is a non-falsey object but not a list and render the block accordingly.

 {% highlight javascript %}
   {